SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 The implementation consists of a standard .NET configuration provider.
 The service provider reads the Kubernetes service bindings and translates the information into a set of key value pairs which it then adds to the applications configuration.
 Each of configuration keys is prefixed with `k8s:bindings:<binding-name>` where `<binding-name>` is the name associated with the Kubernetes service binding.
 The rest of the key represents the values associated with the binding.

-Here is an example of the configuration keys associated with a PostgreSql service binding that are created by the Steeltoe configuration provider.
+Below is an example of the configuration keys associated with a PostgreSql service binding that are created by the Steeltoe configuration provider.

 ```csharp
     k8s:bindings:mypostgres:username=pgappuser